lithoformer/cross-wavelet-hadamard/README.md

 http://grinsted.github.io/wavelet-coherence

-the conversions form can be used to determine time points of interest
+conversions form can be used to determine time points of interest